KoStard/HermesCLI/README.md

 hermes document1.txt document2.txt
 ```

 Hermes will use the default model specified in your config file.
-If you want to use a different model, you can still specify it:
+If you want to use a different model, you can specify it with the --model option:

 ```
-hermes claude document1.txt document2.txt
+hermes --model claude document1.txt document2.txt
 ```

 After running the command, you will be prompted to enter your initial message or question.

 ### Command-line Options

+- `--model`: Specify the AI model to use (e.g., claude, bedrock-claude, gemini, openai, ollama)
 - `--prompt`: Specify the initial prompt directly from the command line
 - `--prompt-file`: Specify a file containing the initial prompt
 - `--append` or `-a`: Append the AI's response to a specified file